 What this means for your Hen Party

-How the UK’s COVID-19 recovery timeline will affect your hen party plans obviously depends on what you were thinking of doing with your group.
+How the government’s COVID-19 recovery timeline will affect your UK hen do plans obviously depends on what you were thinking of doing with your group.

 - plan a hen party picnic in the park with up to 30 girls